Skottman Lab

 3D Bioprinting

-Our research group was the first to create parts of human corneas using 3D bioprinting technology and currently we are developing this emerging technology with aim to 3D bioprint full-thickness human corneas for therapeutic applications with fight against cornea blindness.
-Currently, we are developing next-generation bioinks for 3D bioprinting human stem cell and pluripotent stem cell based solutions.
-Learn more
+Our research group was the first to create parts of human corneas using 3D bioprinting technology, and to date, we have built on 3D bioprinting towards more complex multi-material solutions.
+Currently, we are developing this emerging technology with aim to 3D bioprint full-thickness human corneas based on human stem cells and pluripotent stem cells for therapeutic applications with fight against cornea blindness.